tallen-hashicorp/vault-pr-ad-testing/README.md

     vp->>c: Return Creds
 ```

-### Testing getting creds on PR
+### Testing Getting Credentials on PR

 ```bash
 vault read ad/creds/my-application
 ```

-In this case, we see the same thing if the PR is alive; traffic goes from the primary
+In this case, we observe the same flow if the PR is operational; traffic goes from the primary.

 ```mermaid
 sequenceDiagram